nschlimm/EasyKey.shellmenu/EasyKey.git/README.md

 # EasyKey.git

-This is my menu I use for git.
+This is a sample menu for git.
 It has many functions.
-Here is the menu:

 <img width="566" alt="image" src="https://github.com/nschlimm/EasyKey.shellmenu/assets/876604/a5ecfda6-f518-4b87-b13b-4efe027b56e2">